Scalingo/go-utils/retry/README.md

 ## Usage

-Creating a new retryer is done with
+Creating a new retryer is done with:

 ```go
 retry.New(retry.WithWaitDuration(10*time.Second), retry.WithMaxAttempts(5))